-The following sections describe how to configure and use the JMS SAF Client feature to reliably send JMS messages from standalone JMS clients to server-side JMS destinations:
+The following sections describe how to configure and use the JMS SAF Client feature to reliably send JMS messages from stand-alone JMS clients to server-side JMS destinations:

-- Section 6.1, "Overview of Using Store-and-Forward with JMS Clients" - Section 6.2, "Configuring a JMS Client To Use Client-side SAF" - Section 6.3, "JMS SAF Client Management Tools" - Section 6.4, "JMS Programming Considerations with JMS SAF Clients" - Section 6.5, "JMS SAF Client Interoperability Guidelines" - Section 6.6, "Tuning JMS SAF Clients" - Section 6.7, "Limitations of Using the JMS SAF Client"
+- Section 7.1, "Overview of Using Store-and-Forward with JMS Clients" - Section 7.2, "Configuring a JMS Client To Use Client-side SAF" - Section 7.3, "JMS SAF Client Management Tools" - Section 7.4, "JMS Programming Considerations with JMS SAF Clients" - Section 7.5, "JMS SAF Client Interoperability Guidelines" - Section 7.6, "Tuning JMS SAF Clients" - Section 7.7, "Limitations of Using the JMS SAF Client" - Section 7.8, "Behavior Change in JMS SAF Client Message Storage"

-6.1 Overview of Using Store-and-Forward with JMS Clients
+7.1 Overview of Using Store-and-Forward with JMS Clients

-The JMS SAF Client feature extends the JMS store-and-forward service introduced in WebLogic Server 9.0 to standalone JMS clients.
+The JMS SAF Client feature extends the JMS store-and-forward service introduced in WebLogic Server 9.0 to stand-alone JMS clients.
 Now JMS clients can reliably send messages to server-side JMS destinations, even when the client cannot reach a destination (for example, due to a temporary network connection failure).
 While disconnected from the server, messages sent by a JMS SAF client are stored locally on the client file system and are forwarded to server-side JMS destinations when the client reconnects.

 The JMS SAF client feature consists of two main parts: the JMS SAF client implementation that writes messages directly to a client-side persistent store on the local file system and a SAF forwarder that takes the messages written to the store and sends them to a WebLogic Server instance.
-There is also an optional SAFClient initialization API in "weblogic.jms.extensions" that allows JMS SAF clients to turn the SAF forwarder mechanism on and off whenever necessary.
-For more information, see Section 6.3.1, "The JMS SAF Client Initialization API."
+There is also an optional SAFClient initialization API in weblogic.jms.extensions that allows JMS SAF clients to turn the SAF forwarder mechanism on and off whenever necessary.
+For more information, see Section 7.3.1, "The JMS SAF Client Initialization API."

-Note: For information on the server-side WebLogic JMS SAF for reliably sending JMS messages to potentially unavailable destinations, see "Configuring SAF for JMS Messages" in Oracle Fusion Middleware Configuring and Managing Store-and-Forward for Oracle WebLogic Server.
+Note: For information on the server-side WebLogic JMS SAF for reliably sending JMS messages to potentially unavailable destinations, see "Configuring SAF for JMS Messages" in Configuring and Managing Store-and-Forward for Oracle WebLogic Server.

-6.2 Configuring a JMS Client To Use Client-side SAF
+7.2 Configuring a JMS Client To Use Client-side SAF

 No configuration is required on the server-side, but running client-side SAF does require some configuration on each client.
-These sections describe how to configure a JMS client to use client-side SAF.
+The following sections describe how to configure a JMS client to use client-side SAF:

-- Section 6.2.1, "Generating a JMS SAF Client Configuration File" - Section 6.2.2, "Encrypting Passwords for Remote JMS SAF Contexts" - Section 6.2.3, "Installing the JMS SAF Client JAR Files on Client Machines" - Section 6.2.4, "Modify Your JMS Client Applications To Use the JMS SAF Client's Initial JNDI Provider"
+- Section 7.2.1, "Generating a JMS SAF Client Configuration File" - Section 7.2.2, "Encrypting Passwords for Remote JMS SAF Contexts" - Section 7.2.3, "Installing the JMS SAF Client JAR Files on Client Machines" - Section 7.2.4, "Modify Your JMS Client Applications To Use the JMS SAF Client's Initial JNDI Provider"

-6.2.1 Generating a JMS SAF Client Configuration File
+7.2.1 Generating a JMS SAF Client Configuration File